bureaupixel/Nuxt-Flowbite/README.md

-# Media & Information Design - LUCA Bxl Element Plus is a good alternative for Flowbite.
+# Element Plus is a good alternative for Flowbite.
 [Check this link to get to the Nuxt_element plus repository](https://github.com/bureaupixel/Nuxt-element-plus)

+# Media & Information Design - LUCA Bxl
 This is a template for students Media & Information Design - LUCA Bxl.
 It is a Nuxt based and is extended with 3 modules: [Nuxt Image](https://nuxt.com/modules/image), [Tailwind](https://nuxt.com/modules/tailwindcss) and [Color mode](https://nuxt.com/modules/color-mode)